BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/conditions.md

 The task will only process files that evaluate any of the set conditions as *true*.

+Individual conditions or entire condition groups can be enabled or disabled using their corresponding checkboxes on the left.

 ##  Nested Groups Support (AND/OR)

 PDMPublisher now supports **nested condition groups**, allowing you to create more advanced logical filters using **AND/OR** trees.